johnpottergr/johnpottergr.github.io/blog/6-22-2025-the-strategy-shift.md

 <img src="/img/psg-dover.png" alt="PSG Dover" width="800"/>

 Even without pursuing external AI exposure, the same assets could be repurposed internally.
-Using Model Context Protocol (MCP) tooling, their support teams could reveal these answers directly in Slack or Salesforce instead of fumbling through a search bar.
+Using <a href="https://medium.com/@elisowski/mcp-explained-the-new-standard-connecting-ai-to-everything-79c5a1c98288">Model Context Protocol (MCP) tooling</a>, their support teams could reveal these answers directly in Slack or Salesforce instead of fumbling through a search bar.

 But here’s the problem: the company has a policy against using AI.
 Which is a bit like trying to compete in e-commerce while banning websites.
 It's going to lead to painful, incremental obsolescence.
 Think edge customers calling it quits because getting answers takes too long.
 Death by a thousand cuts.